openkfw/innoverse/README.md

 > **IMPORTANT:**
 > Now you need to generate & set the Strapi API Token

-Please go the strapi admin dashboard [http://localhost:1337/admin](http://localhost:1337/admin), create an admin user and after login go to the [API Tokens settings Page](http://localhost:1337/admin/settings/api-tokens) and generate a new API Token (Token duration - Unlimited, Token type - Full Access) - then copy and save the token, and paste the token in the `./app/.env` file under NEXT_PUBLIC_STRAPI_TOKEN
+  Please go the strapi admin dashboard [http://localhost:1337/admin](http://localhost:1337/admin) and create an admin user.
+Remember the login information, you might need it again to access the Strapi UI.

+  Next, after login, go to the [API Tokens settings Page](http://localhost:1337/admin/settings/api-tokens) and generate a new API Token (Token duration - Unlimited, Token type - Full Access) - then copy and save the token, and paste the token in the `./app/.env` file under NEXT_PUBLIC_STRAPI_TOKEN

 ```bash
 cd app